YashBit/YashBit/README.md

 - 👋 Hi, I’m @YashBit
-- 👀 I’m interested in Quantitative Finance, A.I, Applied Math, Etc.
+- 👀 I’m interested in Quantitative Finance, A.I, Applied Math, DeepRL, CogSci, Etc.
 - 🌱 I’m currently learning : Statistical Theory
 - 💞️ I’m looking to collaborate on : N.A
 - 📫 How to reach me : N.A